heesoo-jang/starter-hugo-academic/content/post/job-market-schedule/index.md

 <b>
   👉 Action items: <br>
     1. Ask for job materials and start your first drafts <br>
+    2. Start thinking about your references (hopefully with your advisor)
-    2. Promote that you're on the job market this year <br>
+    3. Promote that you're on the job market this year <br>
  </b>

 Knowing I would be on the job market, I asked mentors and recent successful graduates to share their job materials with me.
 These materials provided excellent examples that helped me understand how to organize my CV, the meaning of research and teaching statements, how they differ from a cover letter, and what to emphasize in them.

-Also, I discussed the job market extensively with my advisor and held meetings specifically for this purpose.
+I also discussed the job market extensively with my advisor and held meetings specifically for this purpose.
+Summer was also a great time to start thinking about who will be my references.

 Additionally, I had several coffee chats with other mentors in the field over Zoom and at conferences for advice.
+Asking for advice not only provided me with the support I needed but also provided me with the opportunity to share with people that I was seeking for an academic job.
+You want to let as many people as possible that you're on the job market so you can get all the job ads once they start rolling out.

 I was fortunate to have such supportive mentors and an advisor, but if you don't, I encourage reaching out to people in your field online as early as possible.
 The hidden curriculum in academia is vast, and finding support early is crucial.